jaanga/gestification/yougest/readme.md

 ###Road Map###
 * Add stableized hand and pointables << 2013-07-27
 * Add shadows << 2013-07-27
-* Display either custon strings or Leap.js toString() data
+* Display either custom strings or Leap.js toString() data
 * Better handling of gestures ~ first thing: define what 'better handling' means. ;-)
 * Save and replay JSON data using normal OS file dialog boxes
 * Export motion data as BVH files
-* Display the data that relates to the Frame object
+* Display the data that relates to the Frame object  << 2013-08-07
-* Fingers have the correct roll
+* Fingers have the correct roll  << 2013-08-07 ~
-* Total hand has better display of motion
+* Total hand has better display of motion  << 2013-08-07
 * Fix Palm to stop display of gymbol lock issues
-* Provide 'in-world' objects to touch and manipulate
+* Provide 'in-world' objects to touch and manipulate  << 2013-08-07 ~
 * Provide a mesh that looks like a hand that overlays the 'bones'
 * Have that hand mesh animate in unison with the bones
-* Bones change color in relation to their velocity in a visible and useful manner
+* Bones change color in relation to their velocity in a more visible and useful manner

 ###Contributions###